SpongeBob SquarePants season 6: Production

-The season aired on Nickelodeon, which is owned by Viacom, and was produced by United Plankton Pictures and Nickelodeon Animation Studio.
 The season's executive producers were series creator Stephen Hillenburg and Paul Tibbitt, who also acted as the series' showrunner.
 Upon the announcement of Nickelodeon signing the new show The Mighty B! on December 12, 2006, it renewed SpongeBob SquarePants for a sixth season with 26 episodes in order, surpassing the 100-episode mark.
 Cyma Zarghami, president of Nickelodeon, said "One of the great things about animation is that you can play it over and over again, and kids will still watch it [...]
 With live action they won't."
 On March 3, 2008, the season premiered with the episode "Krabby Road".
 It was written by Luke Brookshier, Nate Cash, and Eric Shaw, while Alan Smart served as animation director.

 In 2009, Nickelodeon began celebrating the tenth anniversary of the show with Square Roots: The Story of SpongeBob SquarePants, a documentary special by filmmaker Patrick Creadon, that discusses the history of the show and the ascent of the "absorbing character's journey to pop culture stardom".
 Creator Stephen Hillenburg, speaking by phone from Southern California, said "Ten years.
 I never imagined working on the show to this date and this long.
 I really figured we might get a season and a cult following, and that might be it."
 In an interview, Tom Kenny told that "What I'm most proud of is that kids still really like it and care about it [...]
 They eagerly await new episodes.
 People who were young children when it started 10 years ago are still watching it and digging it and think it's funny.
 That's the loving cup for me."